Hazelfire/thesis/index.md

 width="\\linewidth"}

 ### Algebra

-Algebra includes the study of algebraic structures, starting with numbers, then including the study of groups, rings, fields and modules.
+Algebra is a broad area of math dedicated to the study of mathematical objects, and how to manipulate these mathematical objects.
+We split this into three sub-areas, abstract algebra, linear algebra and universal algebra.

-It also extends to Order Theory and Lattices.
+Abstract Algebra is the study of mathematical objects such as groups, rings, fields, modules and lattices.
+These objects are defined as sets which have operations defined over them that confine to cerain axioms.

-In terms of algebraic structures, Coq includes the concept of a ring and a field.
+In terms of abstract structures, Coq includes the concept of a ring and a field.
 It however does not include groups within its library, nor lattices in order theory.
 Order theory, lattices and groups are however found in coq-CoRN.
 Coq therefore, with the help of its packages, covers